Summary and Setup

 Screenshot of starting a new terminal session on a Mac.

-Note the notation of the prompt inside the terminal window.
-The name inside the parentheses refers to which conda environment you are working inside of, and ‘base’ is the name given to the default environment included with every Anaconda distribution.
+Note the prompt notation inside the terminal window.
+The name inside the parentheses refers to which conda environment you are working in. base is the name given to the default environment included with every conda distribution.

-To create a new environment for this lesson, the command starts with the conda keywords conda create.
-This command can be followed by a name for the new environment and the package(s) to install.
-To make things easier, inside the unziped intro-image-classification-cnn folder, we have given you an environment.yml file to use instead.
-(See download link above if you haven’t already.)
+To create a new environment, the command starts with the conda keywords conda env create followed by a name for the new environment and the package(s) to install.

 If the yml is not in your current directory, you can specify the full path to the file, eg: